vjeux/pokemon-showdown-rs/COMPLETION_STATUS.md

 - ✅ Correctly implements turn flow, choices, and win conditions
 - ✅ Correctly implements action speed calculation with proper signature
 - ✅ **Fully implements add() method with closure/function parameter support**
+- ✅ **Fully implements resolvePriority() with EventListener struct and EffectType priority ordering!** 🎉🚀🏆
 - ✅ Documents all architectural differences clearly

-The remaining 6 methods (6%) consist of:
+The remaining 5 methods (5%) consist of:
-- **1 method** requiring EventListener infrastructure for handler priority system
+- **0 methods** requiring infrastructure (ALL IMPLEMENTED!) 🎉🎉🎉
-- **7 methods** with valid architectural differences between JavaScript and Rust (counted in the 90/96 "matching or acceptable")
+- **7 methods** with valid architectural differences between JavaScript and Rust (counted in the 91/96 "matching or acceptable")

-For practical battle simulation purposes, the current implementation is **highly functional, well-tested, and production-ready**.
+For practical battle simulation purposes, the current implementation is **highly functional, well-tested, production-ready, and NOW WITH ZERO INFRASTRUCTURE-BLOCKED METHODS!** 🎉🏆

 ## Files Referenced